 Common Questions About Weight Loss Motivation

 There are several methods or ways to get motivated to lose weight.
 Motivation begins with determination.
 Begin by visualizing your ideal weight and a body look that is realistic for your height and build.
 Make a plan that involves measuring yourself weekly.
 Weight loss takes time and isn’t immediately apparent even when it’s happening.
 When you see the measurements change, it will motivate you to stick to your plan.

-Two things are crucial to sticking with a weight loss plan.
-You must visualize some desired outcome such as a romantic partner or a swimsuit or a pool party with which to provide active motivation.
+Two things are crucial to sticking with a weight loss plan: You must visualize some desired outcome such as a romantic partner, a swimsuit, or a pool party with which to provide active motivation.
 Additionally, you must constantly remind yourself that even though it’s working, you will not see huge results for at least a month.
 This is a form of investment in the future of your health.

-You can get willpower to lose weight by creating it.
+You can get the willpower to lose weight by creating it.
 If you do small, effective things regularly, you will develop willpower.
 Remove your temptations one-by-one.
 Write in your journal the last time you indulged in one of your temptations.
-Every week, make your measurements and take small steps to make them shrink.
-Learn to embrace the repetition of exercising in some form: walking, treadmill, etc. Stay on schedule, and that schedule will become your first steps toward developing willpower.
+Every week, take your measurements and take small steps to make them shrink.
+Learn to embrace the repetition of exercising in some form: walking, treadmill, etc. Stay on schedule, and that schedule will become your first step toward developing willpower.